 A regular contributor to Pickleball Magazine with Jennifer via their column, “Around the Post” and an occasional live-feed commentator for USAPA, Alex has also worked with PickleballChannel.com to help grow the sport she loves.
 “I believe the big growth spurt pickleball is currently enjoying will continue for years to come as more and more courts are built.
-There are numerous reasons for this growth including pickleball enthusiasts on social media, and really just the fact that it’s such a dang fun thing to do!
-I hope the growth continues at an accelerated rate, and I would love pickleball to eventually be in the Olympics.
+There are numerous reasons for this growth including pickleball enthusiasts on social media and those who travel around the globe, but it’s really just because pickleball is so dang fun!
+I hope the growth continues at an accelerated rate, and it would be awesome for pickleball to eventually be in the Olympics.
 The founders of the game created this sport to be equally advantaged between opponents and to be fun while being competitive – and to be its own sport, not a version of some other sport.
-So, it’s more important to me that those fundamentals be retained than for pickleball to be in the Olympics, but I don’t see why both can’t happen!!”
+It’s actually more important to me that those fundamentals be retained than for pickleball to be in the Olympics, but I don’t see why both can’t happen!!”

-A graduate of Cal State University at Long Beach, where she played field hockey, Alex and her husband live in Carlsbad, California, own a small accounting firm, and have two sons who, as well as being fine young men, have won a few Junior National pickleball titles themselves.
-And, like so many other pickleball players Alex is excited about the USAPA National Championships being played at the Indian Wells Tennis Garden.
-“The USAPA National tournament moving to Indian Wells is pretty cool and it should bring great exposure to the sport of pickleball as well as joy to the Coachella Valley – and I know the venue will be even more amazing this year than it was in 2018.”
+A graduate of Cal State University Long Beach, where she played field hockey, Alex and her husband live in Carlsbad, California, own a small accounting firm, and have two sons who, as well as being fine young men, have won a few Junior National pickleball titles themselves.
+And, like so many other pickleball players Alex is excited about the USAPA National Championships being played at the Indian Wells Tennis Garden for its second year.
+“The USAPA National tournament at Indian Wells is pretty cool for both pickleball and the Coachella Valley – and I know the venue will be even more amazing this year than it was in 2018.”